Shachi3141/MD25_course_codes/Final_Projects_data/README.md

-Here is the figures all figures of the simulation.
+Here is the figures of the simulation.

 # 3D Diagram of Alanine Dipeptide